PDOK/gokoala/internal/ogc/common/geospatial/README.md

 # Geospatial data resources / collections.

-For GoKoala devs: If you want to implement collections support in one of the OGC building blocks in GoKoala (see `ogc` package) you'll need to perform the following tasks:
+For Gomagpie devs: If you want to implement collections support in one of the OGC building blocks in Gomagpie (see `ogc` package) you'll need to perform the following tasks:

 Config:
 - Expand / add yaml tag in `engine.Config.OgcAPI` to allow users to configure collections